wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 ## The Right Way?

-After more css-tinkering and adjusting the blog code, I've started to think whether using Ruby for this simple thing is actually the right way to do.
+After more CSS-tinkering and adjusting the blog code, I've started to think whether using Ruby for this simple thing is actually the right way to do.
 I'm thinking a coder instead of as a web designer here.
 Maybe writing a new plugin just for that is an overkill, and a simple mixin template would work?